The semi-classical energy of open Nambu-Goto strings: Introduction

 The article is structured as follows: In the next section, we discuss, as a motivating example for our semi-classical calculation, the hydrogen atom.
-In Section~\ref{sec:ClassicalSolutions}, we discuss the fluctuations of classical rotating string solutions and their canonical quantization.
-In Section~\ref{sec:Energy}, the locally covariant renormalization of the world-sheet Hamiltonian is explained and the semi-classical value of the Regge intercept is calculated.
+The aim is to introduce some of the terminology used later on, such as the distinction of the world-sheet Hamiltonian and the target space energy.
+Furthermore, it shows that some, at first sight disturbing, features we will encounter in the discussion of the Nambu-Goto string, are in fact generic for a semi-classical analysis.
+In Section~\ref{sec:ClassicalSolutions}, we discuss the classical rotating string solutions for the case of masses at the endpoints.
+In Section~\ref{sec:Quantization}, the fluctuations of classical rotating string solutions and their canonical quantization are discussed.
+In Section~\ref{sec:Energy}, the relation between the world-sheet Hamiltonian and the target space energy is discussed.
+In Section~\ref{sec:Massless} the locally covariant renormalization of the world-sheet Hamiltonian is explained and performed in the massless case, yielding the intercept~\eqref{eq:a1}.
+In Section~\ref{sec:Massive}, the massive string is treated.
 Section~\ref{sec:Degeneracy} is devoted to the comparison of the excitation spectra of the semi-classical string and that of the covariantly quantized string.
 An appendix contains some calculations that were omitted in the main part.